 Publically-accessible areas of Morneau Shepell’s premises include the following assistive devices, as appropriate:

-- automatic door openers
+- Automatic door openers

-- elevator or ramp
+- Elevator or ramp

-- handicapped bathrooms
+- Handicapped bathrooms

 If a particular location in which Morneau Shepell services are offered presents barriers to a particular individual, alternative arrangements will be sought to permit such person to access Morneau Shepell services at another location or in an alternative manner.

-Morneau Shepell recognizes that people with disabilities may use alternative methods to access information or services and will endeavour to provide services in an alternative format upon request.
+Morneau Shepell recognizes that people with disabilities may use alternative methods to access information or services and will endeavor to provide services in an alternative format upon request.